 While Brewer’s order lists a number of specific public programs like unemployment benefit and the state’s children’s health insurance program, it did not directly address the issue of tuition rates.
 Maricopa Community College

 , which had originally said it would offer undocumented immigrants with deferred action in-state tuition rates, the school said it would have to reconsider that policy in light of Brewer’s order.
-The school had made its initial decision in favor in in-state tuition rates because federal work authorization cards – like the ones distributed under the deferred action program – were considered legal documentation for obtaining in-state tuition.
+The school had made its initial decision in favor of in-state tuition rates because federal work authorization cards – like the ones distributed under the deferred action program – were considered legal documentation for obtaining in-state tuition.

 Order Weighed, Policies Announced